Ship Captain Resume

 - Interests: playing golf, watching Sci-Fi movies, and bowling with friends

-Advice for Your Ship Captain Job Interview
+Advice for a Ship Captain Job Interview

 The ship captain is the overall master of the ship.
 With his many vital responsibilities, an employer needs to be certain that he is choosing the right person for the job.
 Here are tips on how you can prove that you are the perfect fit for the position.